sphinx-doc/sphinx/doc/config.rst

         Additional preamble content, default empty.
      ``'figure_align'``
         Latex figure float alignment, default 'htbp' (here, top, bottom, page).
-        Whenever an image doesn't fit into the current page, it wil be 'floated' into the next page but may be preceeded by any other text.
+        Whenever an image doesn't fit into the current page, it will be 'floated' into the next page but may be preceded by any other text.
         If you don't like this behavior, use 'H' which will disable floating and position figures strictly in the order they appear in the source.
      ``'footer'``